Episode VII - Contracts and Insured Risk for Key People

 Much easier than carbon freezing….

-We hope you’ve enjoyed our Star Wars themed series of legal updates.
-For more information or advice, please contact John Devine on 0191 211 7905 or email [email protected] and to read more episodes click here.
+We hope you've enjoyed our Star Wars themed series of legal updates.
+For more information or advice, please contact Alex Craig using 0191 211 7829 or [email protected] to read more episodes click here.